All Episodes

 She sits very upright on an ordinary chair.

-On those walks, we sing the binkety-bankety-bong.
+In those walks, we sing the Binketty Bankettie Bong.

 I don't think so.

-Teaching your little child this kind of poison?
+Teaching your little child this kind of poison.

-Racist, Mr Irving.
+Racist, Mr. Irving.

-Anti-Semitic, Mr Irving, yes?
+Anti-Semitic, Mr. Irving, yes.

 I do not think so.

-Teaching your little child this kind of poison?
+Teaching your little child this kind of poison.

 It's actually quite a nasty portrayal, I think.